MattKleyn/Frog-Blog/README.md

 The project is split into 4 distinct phases:
     Phase 1 (complete) - Basic CRUD functionality and styling.
     Phase 2 (in progress) - Refactoring for better separation of concerns and future scalability, including meta tag search functionality.
 Accessibility audit using Axe-core.
-    Phase 3 (future) - Create a relational database with either MySQL or PostgreSQL, including migration from JSON.
+    Phase 3 (Commencing) - Create a relational database with either MySQL or PostgreSQL, including migration from JSON.
 Implementation of user authentication and profiles.
     Phase 4 (future) - Implementation of machine learning algorithms for better blog article recommendations and tracking.
 CI/CD automated testing and deployment.

 **Contributing**